codyjedmunds/ai-evaluation-portfolio/README.md

 - the asymmetric cost of false helpfulness
 - throughput pressure and its effects on judgment quality
 - why quality drift is often a stable equilibrium
+- how escalation decoupling becomes an economic deadweight loss
 - practical leverage points for improving signal without moralizing or surveillance

 **Primary focus:** incentives, costs, and systemic behavior.